fatihaybsn/SUAS_2024_Cargo_Transportation/README.md

 - Retract the line and continue to the next delivery,
 - Return to the home location and land autonomously after all deliveries are completed.

-All perception and decision-making for payload delivery runs **onboard** on an **NVIDIA Jetson Orin**, using a **Raspberry Pi High Quality Camera** and a **YOLOv8** model trained on custom data.
+All perception and decision-making for payload delivery runs **onboard** on an **NVIDIA Jetson Nano**, using a **Raspberry Pi High Quality Camera** and a **YOLOv8** model trained on custom data.
 The flight controller is a **Pixhawk Cube Orange**, integrated with a ground control station (Mission Planner) for mission planning, telemetry monitoring, and safety supervision.

 ---